yuraovdnk/inctagram/README.md

 Inctagram relies on PostgreSQL as the primary relational database management system.
 PrismaORM streamlines database interactions, making development more efficient.

-### 7. Agile Development

-Our development process follows agile methodologies, ensuring rapid development, flexibility, and alignment with evolving requirements.

-### 8. Testing with Jest

-Thorough testing is conducted using Jest to cover all aspects of the backend, guaranteeing stability and reliability.

-## Meet the Developers

-Our talented team of developers brings the Inctagram backend to life:

-- **Yuriy Ovdienko**: Lead Backend Developer
-- **Sergey Yurchenko**: Backend Developer

 ## Getting Started

 To set up the Inctagram backend on your local machine, follow these steps: